uQr/cordova-docs/tutorial-team-build/README.md

 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-3. In your team / CI build definition or script, add a build task to execute “node setup-cordova.js” from your project root
+3. In your team / CI build definition or script, add a build task to execute "node setup-cordova.js" from your project root

-4. Use “./cordova.sh” (OSX) or “cordova.cmd” (Windows) to run additional Cordova commands
+4. Use "./cordova.sh" (OSX) or "cordova.cmd" (Windows) to run additional Cordova commands

 Note that this same script can be easily adapted to a [Gulp build task](http://go.microsoft.com/fwlink/?LinkID=533750).
 See the [Gulp](http://go.microsoft.com/fwlink/?LinkID=533742) tutorial and the samples [GitHub repo](http://go.microsoft.com/fwlink/?LinkID=533736) for additional information.

 ###Adding Platforms
-Adding platforms in Cordova is quite simple using the “cordova platform” command.
+Adding platforms in Cordova is quite simple using the "cordova platform" command.
 Ex:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 cordova platform add android